-THE NATIONAL BESTSELLER!
+THE INTERNATIONAL BESTSELLER!

 A Paris Apartment by Michelle Gable is the bestselling novel inspired by the discovery of a Parisian apartment shuttered for almost 70 years.